conal/denotational-hardware/Examples/Add/Fin.lagda.md

 This case "works", too, since `(𝔽 0 × Vec (𝔽 m) 0 → 𝔽 (0 * m)) ≅ ⊥ → ⊥`, which has just one inhabitant.
 :::

-As we move rightward through the vector (which, confusingly, corresponds to moving *lefward* in our familiar positional numeric notations), the "carry-in" value grows by absorbing successive summands as .
+As we move rightward through the vector (which, confusingly, corresponds to moving *leftward* in our familiar positional numeric notations), the "carry-in" value grows by absorbing successive summands.
 For this reason, while initially of type `𝔽 k`, we will have to leave room to grow (even as `k` shrinks).
 As a first guess, let's try the following type, adding a new parameter `i` to help bound the accumulator.